 The end of the 412

 Probably Enrico Nardi kept the car as it is until 1960, a year that maybe marked the end of the 412.
 There are few sources about the last chapter of the history of this car and all referable to the history of Nardi and his activity, so they come from a single source and they aren’t verifiable, although no other source contradicts what is told in all publications about Nardi’s activity.

-In 1960 the car was dismantled: framework, engine and car body were separated and had different fates.
-Framework was used to make a new car, which was sold under Plymouth brand in the United States with the name of Silver Ray.
-This car, designed by Michelotti, future BMW designer, wanted to be the prototype of a subsequent series production but remained a rare example.
+In 1960 the car was dismantled: chassis, engine and body were separated and had different fates.
+The chassis was used to make a new car: the Plymouth Silver Ray designed by Michelotti which remained a one-off.

 It had a Plymouth engine, an eight-cylinder 320 hp.
-The news is also supported by a 1992 calendar by Nardi which shows it, specifying it was made on an Alfa Romeo 4500 framework.
+The news is also supported by a 1992 Nardi calendar which shows it, specifying it was made on an Alfa Romeo 4500 chassis.

-The engine of the 412 remained for years in Nardi’s workshop until its daughter sold it at auction at the end of 1998.
+The engine of the 412 remained for years in Nardi’s workshop until his daughter sold it in auction in 1998.
 It was bought by Larry Auriana, an American collector, who had it restored by Epifani Restorations, in Berkeley (USA).
 Probably he still owns it.
 The comment accompanying the engine at the auction is quite inaccurate but provides interesting news about the car.

 There are no sources or news about the destiny of the car body of the 412 Vignale.
 The end of this beautiful, unique and engaging ‘dress’ is a mystery, although probably it didn’t survive, since there are no news about it.